 Conclusion

 Injection grouting targets discrete cracks with materials matched to crack activity and moisture conditions.
-CFRP stabilisation addresses the structural deformation that creates moisture pathways in the first place.
+CFRP stabilisation addresses the structural deformation that creates the moisture pathways in the first place.

 References